Beyond the Void

 Entering Belize

-After the international ferry from Chetumal, Mexico arrived at San Pedro port, all passengers had to disembark.
-Including me, about half the passengers’ destination was San Pedro, while the rest would continue on the same boat to Caye Caulker in Belize.
-After disembarking, the first thing that caught my eye was the colorful “belize” letter wall.
-I found that almost all cities in Latin America, regardless of size, like to build such letter walls as photo spots for tourists.
-This is despite the fact that Belize does not belong to “Latin America” because its official language is English, having been the British colony “British Honduras”.
+After the international ferry from Chetumal, Mexico arrived at the port of San Pedro, all passengers had to disembark.
+About half of the travelers, including myself, had San Pedro as their destination, while the rest would continue on the same boat to Caye Caulker in Belize.
+Upon disembarking, the first thing that caught my eye was the colorful “belize” letters wall.
+I’ve noticed that almost all cities in Latin America, regardless of size, like to build these letter walls as photo spots for tourists.
+This is despite the fact that Belize is not strictly part of “Latin America,” as its official language is English, having formerly been the British colony of “British Honduras.”

-San Pedro’s immigration checkpoint was very small, even appearing somewhat crude.
-However, all passengers queued together for immigration procedures, and the whole process was quite smooth.
-The border control staff checked my passport and stamped it for release without any extra difficulties or confusion.
-Generally speaking, border control officials in various American countries are quite reliable, reflecting that their central governments’ power is reasonably effective (the Mexican side of the US-Mexico border might be an exception).
+The immigration checkpoint in San Pedro is small, even appearing somewhat rudimentary.
+However, all passengers lined up together to process their entry, and the whole process was quite smooth.
+The border official checked my passport and stamped it without any extra hassle or confusion.
+Overall, the border officials in various American countries have been fairly reliable, reflecting that the power of their central governments is reasonably effective (the Mexican side of the US-Mexico border might be an exception).

-After entering Belize, I immediately felt the distinct difference from Mexico.
-Compared to Mexico, which is dominated by Mestizos, the physical characteristics of the people here are somewhat different.
-Although still mixed-race, what I saw most were people with African ancestry.
-These people might be from other British colonies in the Caribbean, descendants of African slaves mixed with Maya indigenous people.
-In addition, there are many immigrants from all over the world here, among whom those of Indian descent are the most conspicuous.
+Upon entering Belize, I immediately felt a sharp difference from Mexico.
+Compared to Mexico, which is predominantly Mestizo, the physical features of the people here are somewhat different.
+Although still mixed, the most common appearance I saw was that of people of African descent.
+These individuals might have come from other British colonies in the Caribbean, being descendants of mixed heritage between enslaved Africans and the indigenous Maya.
+Additionally, there are many immigrants from all over the world here, with people of Indian descent being the most prominent.

 San Pedro

-The cityscape of San Pedro is like a typical Caribbean island town: intense sunshine, full of lazy vibes, yet with a particular kind of dilapidation.
-The town is located on a narrow strip of land flanked by the sea on both sides: to the west is the lagoon of San Pedro, and to the east it faces the vast Caribbean Sea directly.
-The core area of the town is small, and the main streets can be covered just by walking.
+The cityscape of San Pedro resembles a typical small town in a Caribbean island nation: intense sunshine, a lazy atmosphere, and a certain kind of unique dilapidation.
+The town is situated on a narrow strip of land with the sea on both sides: to the west is the small bay of San Pedro, and to the east, it faces the vast Caribbean Sea directly.
+The core area of the town is very small, and the main streets can be explored entirely on foot.

-It was already past noon when I arrived, so I decided to find a place for lunch.
-Although San Pedro is east of the Yucatan Peninsula, it is one hour behind Chetumal, so the local time was just 12:00 PM.
+I arrived here after noon, so I decided to find a place for lunch.
+Although San Pedro is east of the Yucatán Peninsula, it is one hour behind Chetumal, so the local time was exactly 12:00 PM.
 As a town centered on tourism, the variety of restaurants here is much richer than in Chetumal.
-I walked into a random restaurant, Elvi’s Kitchen, and ordered a Caribbean-style stewed chicken served with sauce, rice and beans, fried plantains, and vegetables.
-It tasted very good.
+I randomly walked into a restaurant called Elvi’s Kitchen and ordered a Caribbean specialty, stewed chicken, served with gravy, rice and beans, fried plantains, and vegetables.
+It tasted delicious.

 Elvi's Kitchen

-The price of this lunch (20 Belize Dollars) was reasonable, cheaper than I expected.
-I also ordered a bottle of local beer for 7 Belize Dollars.
-The local currency, the Belize Dollar (BZD), has a fixed exchange rate with the US Dollar, where 1 USD equals 2 BZD, making conversion very simple.
-In San Pedro, a bottle of water usually costs between 0.5 and 1 USD (1 to 2 BZD).
-Regarding accommodation, a standard hotel can be sorted for a few dozen US dollars.
-Prices here are slightly more expensive than in Mexico, but cheaper than in many Caribbean island nations.
-Considering Belize has almost no industry and limited agriculture, with all supplies relying on international imports, plus a sparse population, small market, no large ports, and not being on major shipping routes, logistics costs are naturally high.
-Therefore, my initial expectation for prices here was actually on the high side, thinking it would be comparable to Caribbean island nations.
+The price for this lunch (20 Belize Dollars) was also reasonable, cheaper than I had expected.
+I also ordered a local beer for 7 Belize Dollars.
+The local currency, the Belize Dollar (BZD), is pegged to the US Dollar at a fixed rate of 1 USD to 2 BZD, making conversions very simple.
+In San Pedro, a bottle of water generally costs between 0.5 to 1 USD (1 to 2 BZD).
+In terms of accommodation, an ordinary guesthouse can be found for a few dozen dollars.
+Prices here are a bit more expensive than in Mexico but cheaper than many Caribbean island nations.
+Considering that Belize has almost no industry and very limited agriculture, all goods rely on international trade imports.
+Coupled with a sparse population, a small market, and no major ports on major shipping routes, logistics costs are naturally high.
+Therefore, my initial expectation for the cost of living here was actually quite high, roughly equivalent to other Caribbean islands.

-After arriving at my booked hotel, I dropped off my luggage and decided to go out for a stroll around the town to get a feel for this Caribbean town.
-In the central area of San Pedro town, besides tourist-oriented facilities like restaurants, supermarkets, and convenience stores, there are also some souvenir shops and travel agencies.
-Apart from that, the main attraction is the beach.
-San Pedro’s town beaches are concentrated on the east side, facing the more open Caribbean Sea, where the water is relatively clear.
+After arriving at the booked guesthouse and dropping off my luggage, I decided to head out and walk around the town to get a feel for the atmosphere of this Caribbean town.
+The central area of San Pedro town, besides restaurants, supermarkets, and convenience stores aimed at tourists, also features souvenir shops and travel agencies.
+Beyond that, the main attraction is the beach.
+The town’s beaches are concentrated on the east side, facing the open Caribbean Sea, and the water is relatively clear.
 There weren’t too many tourists on the beach; many were leisurely lying on the sand sunbathing.
 There are also many bars and restaurants next to the beach.

 Golf Carts

 A unique feature of San Pedro is the golf carts running all over the streets.
-It’s very interesting, and I noticed many of them right after disembarking and entering the country.
-Here, golf carts are lightweight alternatives to cars.
-There are not only personal transport vehicles but also cargo vehicles, taxis, and school buses.
-Almost every shop has such vehicles parked in front.
-I finished walking through the core area of San Pedro town quite quickly, so I decided to rent a golf cart to explore further afield.
-After visiting a few shops, I finally rented one from an owner for 40 USD a day, price including gas.
-Renting the vehicle didn’t require checking a driver’s license; I don’t know if local laws just don’t require it.
+It’s very interesting; I noticed many as soon as I disembarked.
+Here, golf carts serve as a lightweight alternative to cars.
+Not only are they used for personal transport, but there are also freight carts, taxis, and school buses.
+Almost every shop has such a vehicle parked in front.
+I finished walking through the core area of San Pedro town quite quickly, so I decided to rent a golf cart to explore further.
+After checking a few shops, I finally rented one from an owner for 40 USD a day, which included the cost of fuel.
+They didn’t even check my driver’s license; I’m not sure if there are no local legal requirements for it.

 Golf cart rental

-After renting the cart, I started driving away from the town, heading towards more distant parts of the island.
-The golf cart is open on all sides but has a roof for shade, so it feels reasonably cool once driving.
-However, there were many golf carts on the road, and traffic was even congested in some places.
-After driving for a while, I found it wasn’t as easy as I expected because the roads were quite bumpy and had a large number of speed bumps.
-Since I had already been bouncing around on a boat for two hours in the morning, my back was about to break.
+After renting the cart, I began driving out of the town toward more distant parts of the island.
+The golf cart is open on all sides and has a roof for shade, so it felt quite cool once I started moving.
+However, there were many golf carts on the road, and it was even congested in many places.
+After driving for a while, I realized it wasn’t as easy as I had imagined because the roads were quite bumpy and had numerous speed bumps.
+Since I had already been tossed around on the boat for two hours in the morning, my back was nearly exhausted.

 Road full of golf carts

-It’s not just tourists driving golf carts; locals rely heavily on them too.
-Some carts have even been modified specifically for transporting cargo.
-Passing by a school, I saw a six-seater cart with over a dozen children sitting on it, serving as a local school bus.
+It’s not just tourists driving golf carts; locals rely on them heavily as well.
+Some carts have even been modified specifically for transporting goods.
+Passing by a school, I saw a six-seater cart with a dozen children sitting on it, acting as a local school bus.

-After driving for over thirty minutes on the island’s country roads, I arrived at Secret Beach in the northwest of Ambergris Caye.
+After driving for over thirty minutes on the island’s country roads, I reached Secret Beach in the northwestern part of Ambergris Caye.
 Facing Chetumal Bay, the water here is relatively calm.
-Similar to San Pedro, the beachside is lined with bars and restaurants, and there are even seats and parasols in the water, as well as overwater massage services.
+Similar to San Pedro, the shoreline is lined with bars and restaurants, and there are even seats and umbrellas in the water, as well as over-water massage services.

-On the water at Secret Beach In-water seats at Secret Beach
+On the water at Secret Beach In-water seating at Secret Beach

 Tourism Real Estate Economy

-More striking than the natural scenery were the massive holiday real estate developments along the road.
-I saw various real estate advertisements along the way: seaside condos, detached houses, even land for sale for self-builds, and of course, timeshare properties.
+Rather than the pristine scenery, what stands out more on the island are the numerous vacation real estate developments along the road.
+Along the way, I saw all kinds of real estate advertisements: beachfront condos, standalone houses, and even land for sale for self-built homes, and of course, no shortage of timeshare properties.

-Looking at the ads, these real estate prices aren’t that high; the cheaper ones are around tens of thousands of US dollars, though there are also luxury homes costing millions.
-But these prices don’t fully reflect the holding costs, and to me, it looks more like a commercial scam.
-First, the real estate liquidity here is low; it’s easy to buy but hard to sell.
-Second, if you don’t live here long-term and only come for vacation for a period each year, maintenance costs are high.
-Located in the tropical lowlands, high temperatures and humidity cause buildings to corrode constantly.
-Also, with frequent natural disasters like hurricanes, these properties require constant effort to maintain, otherwise they will quickly fall into disrepair.
-Furthermore, although the natural scenery here is beautiful, it is not irreplaceable; similar Caribbean landscapes can be seen in many places.
-If living here long-term, one would soon feel monotonous and bored.
-The land area here is small, and people easily succumb to so-called “Island Fever,” which is detrimental to physical and mental health.
+From the advertisements, these real estate prices don’t seem particularly high—cheaper ones are around a few tens of thousands of dollars, though there are also multi-million dollar luxury homes.
+But in my opinion, these prices don’t fully reflect the carrying costs and seem more like a commercial trap.
+First, real estate liquidity here is low; it’s easy to buy but hard to sell.
+Second, if it’s not for long-term residence and you only visit for a vacation once a year, maintenance costs are high.
+Located in the tropical lowlands, high temperatures and high humidity cause buildings to constantly corrode, and there are frequent natural disasters like hurricanes.
+Therefore, these properties require constant effort for maintenance, or they will quickly fall into disrepair.
+Furthermore, while the natural scenery is beautiful, it’s not irreplaceable; similar Caribbean views can be found in many places.
+If living there long-term, one would soon find it monotonous and boring.
+The land area is small, and people can easily suffer from “Island Fever,” which is not conducive to mental and physical health.

-Seaview apartments community with many golf carts parked.
-Seaview apartments
+An ocean-view apartment community with many golf carts parked.
+Ocean view apartments

 Luxury vacation villas under construction.
 Community under construction

-Vacant lot in the swamp with a billboard saying “Build Your Home”.
-Vacant lot in the swamp
+Vacant land in the marsh with a billboard saying “Build Your Home.”
+Vacant lot in the marsh

 San Pedro Airport

-After spending a leisurely afternoon and evening in San Pedro, I decided to fly out of San Pedro early the next morning to Belize City, the capital of Belize.
-Although Belize’s land area is not large, apart from scattered islands, almost the entire territory is tropical rainforest, making transportation extremely inconvenient.
-Therefore, a special transportation network based on small aircraft has developed here.
-Almost every small town has a small airport, becoming the main mode of travel for local residents and tourists.
-I flew with Maya Island Air.
-Surprisingly, ticket prices were very cheap; even without booking in advance, it was only around 50 USD.
+After spending a leisurely afternoon and evening in San Pedro, the next morning, I decided to take a plane to leave San Pedro for the former capital, Belize City.
+Although Belize’s land area is not large, apart from the scattered islands, almost the entire territory is tropical rainforest, making transportation extremely inconvenient.
+As a result, a specialized transportation network centered on small aircraft has developed here.
+Almost every small town has a small airport, making it the primary mode of travel for both locals and tourists.
+I flew with Maya Island Air, and surprisingly, the ticket prices were very affordable; even without booking in advance, it only cost around 50 USD.

-San Pedro’s small airport is not far from the town center, reachable within a ten-minute walk.
-Although many people choose expensive golf cart taxis, which might charge 20 USD for a few minutes’ ride, I decided to walk while the morning temperature was cool.
-Upon arriving at the airport, the staff quickly checked me in, and I received the crudest boarding pass I had ever seen.
+The small airport in San Pedro is not far from the town center, reachable within a ten-minute walk.
+While many people choose pricey golf cart taxis that might charge 20 USD for a few minutes’ ride, I decided to walk while the morning air was still cool.
+Upon reaching the airport, the staff quickly processed my check-in, and I received the most rudimentary boarding pass I have ever seen.

 Maya Island Air boarding pass

-The airport terminal wasn’t a large airport in the traditional sense; instead, it was a bit like the aviation clubs common in the US.
-I ordered a coffee in the lounge on the second floor.
-The environment was nice, and I could watch the planes outside.
-Although the airport is small, I saw multiple small planes taking off and landing within the ten-plus minutes I had breakfast, showing that the flight density is quite high.
+The airport terminal isn’t a traditional large airport; instead, it feels a bit like a common aero club in the US.
+I ordered a coffee in the second-floor lounge, where the environment was excellent and I could watch the planes outside.
+Despite the small size of the airport, during the ten-plus minutes I spent eating breakfast, I could see multiple small planes taking off and landing, showing that the flight density is quite high.

-There was no security check before boarding.
+There is no security check before boarding here.
 After hearing the announcement, everyone was led directly onto the tarmac.
-The small plane I took was a British Britten-Norman BN-2, manufactured in 1983, capable of seating seven or eight people.
+The small plane I took was a British Britten-Norman BN-2, manufactured in 1983, which can seat seven or eight people.

 Britten-Norman BN-2 V3-HFB

-I originally thought the staff would weigh each passenger before boarding to ensure load balance, but in reality, they estimated the approximate weight visually and then manually assigned seats—simple and direct.
-For small aircraft, load balance is particularly important for aviation safety, and once everyone’s seat is determined, it absolutely cannot be changed.
+I had assumed that staff would weigh each passenger before boarding to ensure weight and balance, but in reality, they just visually estimated the weight and then manually assigned seats—simple and direct.
+For small aircraft, weight and balance are critical for aviation safety, and once a person’s seat is assigned, they absolutely cannot move.

-What I found incredible was that from the boarding announcement to the plane taxiing and taking off, it took less than five minutes.
-There were no safety instructions or explanations before takeoff.
-Almost immediately after everyone was seated, we took off, and the pilot didn’t say a word throughout the entire journey.
+What I found incredible was that it took less than five minutes from the boarding announcement to the plane taxiing and taking off.
+There were no safety instructions or briefings before takeoff; almost as soon as everyone was settled, we were airborne.
+The pilot didn’t say a single word the entire time.

 Plane taking off

-Because the cruising altitude wasn’t high, the windows were all open throughout the flight, making it very suitable for sightseeing.
-One of Belize’s most famous attractions is the Great Blue Hole atoll.
-To see the Blue Hole, you also need to take a small plane for sightseeing.
-However, I didn’t go to the Blue Hole this time, but flew directly to the municipal airport in Belize City.
+The plane’s cruising altitude wasn’t high, making it perfect for sightseeing.
+One of Belize’s most famous attractions is the Great Blue Hole at sea.
+To see the Blue Hole, one also needs to take a small plane for a tour.
+However, I didn’t go to the Blue Hole this time, but flew directly to Belize City Municipal Airport.

-In the next post, I will recount my observations in Belize City.
-Stay tuned.
+In the next post, I will share my experiences in Belize City: Central America Travelogue (5): Belize City.

 Last modified on 2025-11-30